federicominniti/BarberShop_Website/README.md

 The website is in Italian

-(Repository for web design project)
+(Repository for the web design's project)

 ## Goal is:
 To create a website from scratch using HTML5, CSS3, Javascript, PHP and AJAX.